matter-in-motion/mm/docs/api.md

 ## Usage

-Your resources will be available in your app in the `resources` unit.
+All resources are available in your application in the `resources` unit.